May 22- 24, 2017

 The NCWIT Summit is the world’s largest annual convening of change leaders focused on significantly improving diversity and inclusion in computing.
 Educators, entrepreneurs, corporate executives, and social scientists from across industries and disciplines (both men and women) participate in this one-of-a-kind opportunity.
 NCWIT is the trusted source for research-based strategies that facilitate reform in computing classes and technical organizations; the Summit sets the stage for NCWIT member representatives, notable field experts, and renowned guests to present and learn about leading-edge practices, to network and form partnerships, and to provide encouragement and inspiration for one another.

-We would like to give a huge thanks to 2017 NCWIT Summit Silver Sponsors Brad Feld and Amy Batchelor, as well as Johnson & Johnson.
+We would like to give a huge thanks to 2017 NCWIT Summit Silver Sponsors Brad Feld and Amy Batchelor and Johnson & Johnson, as well as Bronze Sponsor Ernst & Young LLP.

 Want to be an NCWIT Summit Sponsor?
 View sponsorship opportunities.

 Looking for the 2016 NCWIT Summit site?
 You can view it here.